icopy-site/awesome/docs/awesome/awesome-falsehood.md

 - [Falsehoods About Search](https://opensourceconnections.com/blog/2019/05/29/falsehoods-programmers-believe-about-search/) -
 Why search (including analysis, tokenization, highlighting) is deceptively complex.
+- [Hi!
+My name is...](https://www.youtube.com/watch?v=NIebelIpdYk) - This talk could have been named falsehoods about in usernames (and other identifiers).

 ## Typography

 - [Falsehoods About Fonts](https://github.com/RoelN/Font-Falsehoods) -
 Assumptions about typography on the web and in desktop applications.
+- [Truths programmers should know about case](https://www.b-list.org/weblog/2018/nov/26/case/) - A complete reverse of the falshoods format, on the topic of case (as in uppercase and lowercase text).

 ## Contributing